tmonfre/dali-dev-challenge/README.md

 	- `styles/` contains CSS style files
 #### Deploying Changes
-- The frontend is deployed using surge, so first make sure you install surge if you don’t already have it `npm install --global surge`
+- The frontend is deployed using surge, so first make sure you install surge if you don’t already have it
+  - `npm install --global surge`
 - Next navigate to the root directory
-	`npm run build`
+  - `npm run build`
-	`surge` then press enter when given a project prompt with the local directory you created after cloning the repository
+  - `surge` then press enter when given a project prompt with the local directory you created after cloning the repository
-- Visit http://dali-dev-challenge.surge.sh/ to see project
+- Visit http://dali-dev-challenge.surge.sh/ to see the project
 ## Author
-Thomas Monfre, Dartmouth College. tmonfre.github.io
+- Thomas Monfre, Dartmouth College.
+- tmonfre.github.io
-Find me on LinkedIn at https://www.linkedin.com/in/thomas-monfre-0b1a50164/
+- Find me on LinkedIn at https://www.linkedin.com/in/thomas-monfre-0b1a50164/